How true. How true.

 I texted her that I didn’t think she understood how love works.
 This is what I wrote:

-Similarly, I have a colleague at work who I adore.
+Similarly, I have a teacher friend who I adore.
 When she does something ‘wrong’ I don’t care because I just love her.
 She has told me that she feels overwhelmed by this devotion – and I understand that.
 A pastor I knew, Dan, told me once, “It is often easier to feel guilty than forgiven.”

 When I have had people (therapists and my wife, mainly), look at me with devotion and love it has felt so overwhelming.
 I too have become suspect that they really are seeing me.
 I have felt like they are deluded.